 A huge part of traveling - and a crucially important one - is packing.
 This is the stage where you gather everything you'll be needing while abroad, since you won't have access to your closet every day or your bathroom cabinets!
 Having the right gear with you is crucial to ensuring you have the best possible experience while on the go.

 Feel free to use this list for your backpacking trip, whether it be for a week, a month or a year.
 Plus, keep reading to the very end where I have included a free printable packing list!

-*UPDATE: while traveling around Australia I also purchased the following items: a straw sun hat, a plastic tupperware with plastic cutlery and a reusable grocery bag to carry my food around in between hostels and for grocery shopping.
+*UPDATE: while backpacking, I also purchased the following items: a straw sun hat, a plastic tupperware, cutlery and a reusable grocery bag to carry my food around in between hostels and for grocery shopping.

 - Packing cubes

 To keep everything organized in my backpack, I picked up a set of packing cubes.
 Bagail makes a set of 6 packing cubes in various sizes that are great for keeping my clothes sorted from my toiletries and my shoes from my electronics.

 Even though my gear will naturally be at its most organized before I leave, the packing cubes will at least keep items separate.

 - Day pack

 I also bring a regular-sized backpack with me for my laptop and more personal items.
 I have an American Apparel backpack on to which I've sewn the flags of all the countries I have visited, as well as all the USA National Parks I've explored.

 It's a good idea to have a small bag with you to carry on day trips and for when you're exploring new places.
 I carry a small black cross-body purse (exact one pictured no longer available; similar one linked) which fits my money, passport, identification, phone and camera for a day out.